-Being convicted of a federal crime can be scary, especially when it’s the first time you’ve been charged and aren’t sure what to expect.
-Whether you’ve been convicted of fraud, conspiracy, drug charges, or a host of other crimes, you’ll want to know how much of a federal sentence must be served.
+Being convicted of a federal crime can be scary, especially when it’s the first time you’ve been charged, and you aren’t sure what to expect.
+Whether you’ve been convicted of fraud, conspiracy, drug charges, or other crimes, you’ll want to know how much of a federal sentence must be served.

 Is there such a thing as federal prison sentence reduction?
-These are common questions and most of them are easily answered, although there are always exceptions to the rule.
+These are common questions, and most are easily answered, although there are always exceptions to the rule.

-After being charged with the crime, your case either went to trial or you pled guilty.
+After being charged with the crime, your case either went to trial or pled guilty.
 Now it’s time for the sentencing.
-This part of the legal process is where federal sentence reduction will take place, if possible.
-Once you’ve been sentenced, it’s difficult to reverse.
-Make sure you have the right lawyer defending you and fighting for the least amount of time in prison.
+This part of the legal process is where federal sentence reduction will occur, if possible.
+Once you’ve been sentenced, it isn’t easy to reverse.
+Make sure you have the right lawyer defending you and fighting for the least time in prison.

 Can a Federal Prison Sentence be Reduced?

-Federal prison sentences being reduced isn’t uncommon and is sometimes based largely on cooperation with Federal Bureau of Investigation (FBI).
-A person can cooperate in many ways, starting with being courteous and answering questions honestly.
+Reducing federal prison sentences isn’t uncommon and is sometimes based largely on cooperation with the Federal Bureau of Investigation (FBI).
+A person can cooperate in many ways, including being courteous and answering questions honestly.

-The FBI may ask you to provide them with information about your case, testimony as to what really occurred, or about other criminal activity.
-In rare cases, the FBI may ask for you to become a long-term informant if they believe you have knowledge of a specific criminal organization.
+The FBI may ask you to provide them with information about your case, testimony about what occurred, or other criminal activity.
+In rare cases, the FBI may ask you to become a long-term informant if they believe you know of a specific criminal organization.

 Federal Sentencing Guidelines

 In what other ways can a prison sentence be reduced?
-In addition to cooperation, there are over 100 provisions to federal sentencing guidelines that can get your prison sentence reduced, but they won’t all be applicable to your case.
+In addition to cooperation, there are over 100 provisions to federal sentencing guidelines that can get your prison sentence reduced, but they won’t all apply to your case.

-How Much of a Federal Sentence Must Be Served?
+How Much of a Federal Sentence Has to Be Served?

 When looking for a lawyer, you need to consider their experience, knowledge, and history of getting reduced federal sentences.
 You don’t want to hire someone who is just getting started and may not understand all the nuances of the law.

 Your life is in your hands when it comes to reducing a long criminal sentence.
-Choose wisely when you select a federal criminal defense lawyer.
+So choose wisely when you select a federal criminal defense lawyer.

 Contact the Law Offices of Seth Kretzer today to schedule a consultation.